-In the file, edit the "RegistryHubHost" entry so that it contains the host name of the new server where the Administration Hub will be running.
+In the file, you need to edit the "RegistryHubHost" entry so that it contains the host name of the new server where the Administration Hub will be running.

-• On the old server, remove the previous installation of LISTERV Maestro:
+6. On the old server, you now need to remove the previous installation of the Administration Hub component:

-For a server with Windows, use the "Add/Remove Programs" panel to start the maintenance setup of LISTSERV Maestro.
-In the setup, choose "Modify" and deselect the Administration Hub component, so that it is uninstalled.

-For a server with Linux/Solaris, start the installation package the same way as if performing a fresh installation.
-The installation package will recognize the existing components.
-Select the Administration Hub component to be removed and proceed with the uninstallation.

-- Start LISTSERV Maestro on all servers - Start all LISTSERV instances (if stopped in a previous step).
+- a.
+On Windows: Use Windows' Add/Remove Programs panel on the old server to start the maintenance setup of LISTSERV Maestro.
+In the setup, choose Modify, and then deselect the Administration Hub component so that it is uninstalled. - b.
+On Linux / Solaris: Start the installation package for your operating system in the same way as if doing a fresh installation (see installation manual).
+The installation package will then recognize the existing installation and will give you the option of removing components from it.
+Select the Administration Hub component to be removed and proceed with the uninstallation. - 7.
+Restart LISTSERV Maestro (on all servers), as well as any LISTSERV instances that have been stopped.

-20.2.3 Moving the Maestro Tracker Component to Another Server
+21.2.3 Moving the Maestro Tracker Component to Another Server

-Moving the Maestro Tracker component to a different server must be well thought out and planned.
-The problem is that all messages that have been sent while the Maestro Tracker component was still installed on the old server include message tracking code with the old server name.
-If the Maestro Tracker component is shut down and de-installed on that old server, all tracking events from those messages will be lost.
+Important: Moving the Maestro Tracker component to a different server must be thoroughly planned.
+The problem is that all mails that were sent while the Maestro Tracker component was still installed on the old server will include mail tracking code with the old server name.
+If you now shut down and uninstall the Maestro Tracker component on that old server, then all tracking events from those mails will be lost.

-Even worse, click-through tracking links will no longer work.
-If a recipient clicks on a clickthrough tracked link that is connected to the old Maestro Tracker component's host name, then the recipient will receive a "Host not found" or "Page not found" error - it will appear like a broken link - instead of being routed to the actual link target.
-Therefore be very careful when moving the Maestro Tracker component to a different server.
+Even worse, click-through tracking links will not work any longer at all.
+This means that if a recipient clicks on a click-through tracked link that is connected to the old Maestro Tracker component's host name, then the recipient will receive a "Host not found" or "Page not found" error (it will look like a broken link - instead of being routed to the actual link target).